TABLE OF CONTENTS

 Recreational cannabis has been legal in Maine since 2016.
 Recreational users can possess up to 2.5 ounces of flower or no more than 5 grams of concentrate.
 They can grow up to 3 mature and 12 immature plants and unlimited seedlings.

 Maryland voters approved a measure to legalize cannabis in November 2022.
-Adults will be able to use and possess cannabis on July 1, 2023.
+On July 1, 2023 adults in Maryland can now use, purchase and possess cannabis.

 Adults can possess up to 1.5 ounces of cannabis and/or 12 grams of cannabis concentrate.
 They can grow up to 2 plants at home.